NF11/ml-reference/README.md

 this repo is reference to study or revise the concepts for machine learning and data science

 - pandas folder contain the basique to start with pandas
+- numpy folder contain the basique to start with numpy